course-dprep/operating_hrs_and_ratings/README.md

 ## Deployment information

 The src folder  contains code for how we did our sampling, to illustrate the criteria used.
 However, you do not need to file to run the project.
 The sampled datasets are stored via Google Drive, while the non-sampled datasets were too heavy for our computers to download.
-Therefore, one group member did the downloading and sampling once.
+As this was not a primarly goal of this course, only one group member sampled the datasets and added them to Google Drive.
+Therefore, the makefile starts with download.R.

 ## Dependencies